Showing posts with label Thi. Janaki Raman. Show all posts

 “No big deal about that pending matter.
 Does it?”

-“Akka summoned me the day before her death, and asked me calculate the amount to be settled.
+“Akka summoned me the day before her death, and asked me to calculate the amount to be settled.
 She wasn’t comfortable going with this burden”

 “Pch…debt…what a big deal about it?
 Any big deal about this big debt or what?”